jackdewinter/pymarkdown/docs/advanced_configuration.md

 #### Pragmas

-This configuration affects whether HTML-style comments can be interpretted as linter commands.
+This configuration affects whether HTML-style comments can be interpreted as linter commands.

 | Key | Command Line | Type | Description |
 | -- | -- | -- |-- |